milos-pujic/cypress-cucumber-e2e-tests/docs/execute-e2e-docker-for-desktop.md

-# Execute E2E Cypress Cucumber Tests using Docker for Desktop locally
+# Execute E2E Cypress Cucumber Tests using Docker for Desktop Locally

 Before you proceed, you should install Docker Desktop depending on your OS and start it: